rootadbc/rootadbc/README.md

 <h2 align="left">Hi 👋!
-My name is Temitayo Adebisi and I'm a technical problem solver and systems thinker from Lagos, Nigeria.</h2>
+My name is Temitayo Adebisi and I'm a technical problem solver and systems thinker.</h2>

 ---